VeikkausOy/dcontext/README.md

 Running the test case takes several seconds, because the task also sets up the SparkContext and loads and parses about 50MB of data.

-# Code modifications and the dynamic class loader
+# Modifying dynamically reloaded code

 Now, let's launch a new terminal, and run 'sbt ~;package;test:package' on it, in order to compile fast-spark-test sources on the background.